The essential steps for managing enrollment

 - How much money can you spend on marketing?

-- Considering demand, how long will it realistically take to achieve your enrollment goal?
+- Considering demand, how long will it take to achieve your enrollment goal?

 Step 5: maintaining and tracking enrollment

-Once your level of enrollment meets your financial and operational needs and you feel satisfied with the number of children in your care, focus on keeping it that way.
-Planning is essential to maintaining the number of children in your care.
-Many things can cause your enrollment to fluctuate throughout the year.
-Maybe you care for children whose parents don't work during the summer, like teachers.
-Be aware of how enrollment changes will affect you at those times.
+Once your level of enrollment meets your financial and operational needs and you're satisfied with the number of children in care, focus on keeping it that way.
+Many things cause enrollment to fluctuate throughout the year, such as parents who don't work during the summer, like teachers.
+Be aware of how enrollment changes will affect you during those times.
 Keep track of children who might be “aging out” of your program or reducing hours because they're starting school full-time.
-These slots may now become available for other children.
-Remember, temporary enrollment changes will affect your income, so plan for them.
-You might need to adjust your budget.
-Watch expenses carefully during that time.
-It will help to have extra cash saved up periods that your enrollment fluctuates.
+These slots can be made available for other children.
+Remember, temporary enrollment changes affect your income, so plan for them.
+Watch expenses carefully during these times.
+It helps to have extra cash saved up for periods when your enrollment fluctuates.

-An excellent practice for your business is to keep a waitlist.
-Have a standard procedure for updating your waitlist.
-Make sure you record important information, such as parent contact information, child’s age, any special needs requests, and when they want to enroll in your program.
-You might create a template or spreadsheet to maintain your waitlist to keep track of this information.
-This list will ensure that if a slot opens up, you'll have the information you need to contact families who are interested.
+It's an excellent practice to offer a waitlist and have a standard procedure in place for updating the waitlist.
+Gather important information, such as family contact information, child’s age, special needs requests, and when they want to enroll in your program.
+Use a template or spreadsheet to maintain your waitlist and keep track of this information.
+If a slot opens up, you already have the information you need to contact families.

 As you maintain enrollment over time, check your rates regularly.
-For example, if you've been charging less than the market rate, raising your rates will help you make the most of your ideal enrollment .
-However, be mindful about not setting your prices so high that families either don't enroll or leave your program.
-Balance setting rates that reflect the quality of care you provide with setting rates that are attractive and encourage enrollment.
+For example, if you've been charging less than the market rate, raising your rates will help you make the most of your ideal enrollment.
+However, be mindful about not setting your prices so high that families don't enroll or leave your program.
+Set rates that reflect quality of care and encourage enrollment.

-Adding a CCMS requires a financial investment.
-Research different systems to determine which is best for your business.
-Talk to other child care providers of similar size to discuss the CCMS they use.
+Please note that adding a CCMS requires a financial investment.
+Research different systems to decide which is best for you.
+Talk to other child care providers of similar size to find out which the CCMS they use.
 They can give you first-hand insight into features and benefits.
-You may want to ask other child care providers in your area about their experiences with the CCMS they use, ask in an online networking group, or you can read online reviews.
+You can also ask in an online networking group or read online reviews.

 Disclaimer